AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 END PROGRAM calculator
 ~~~

 The file identifier/unit number we chose is mostly arbitrary, but it _must_ be used consistently to reference our file when reading or closing.
 The action verb defines whether the file is read to be read from or written into.
 If you do not select one, both can occur (though that could cause some chaos).
 Finally, the status verb tells Fortran whether to expect the file to exist or not.
 It may be the case, at some point, Fortran should expect a file to exist.
 In this case, you would define the status as old.
-It may be the case that the file should _not_ exist, in which case you want the status to be new (this helps with accidential overwrites).
+It may be the case that the file should _not_ exist, in which case you want the status to be new (this helps with accidental overwrites).
 Or, you do not have to define any status and it will work as always.

 We also added an extra read statement at the beginning; in the paragraph above, it was noted that a read statement will read and advance past a whole line.
 In the case of our data, our first line had headers that we did not want to read.
 Similar to the asterisk notation for printing, you can supply an asterisk in the read formatting, which means "assume the best".
 You can place as few or as many variables in the read call as you like; Fortran will fill as many of them as possible.
-This can also mean that if you have a two-dimensional matrix, where one of the dimensions is equal to the quantity of variables on a given line, you can supply that full dimenion of the variable and it will be filled.
+This can also mean that if you have a two-dimensional matrix, where one of the dimensions is equal to the quantity of variables on a given line, you can supply that full dimension of the variable and it will be filled.
 We will have a better example of this statement next class.

 Writing works in a similar way to reading, except now we want our action to be write and we want to use write instead of read.
 Write statements are very similar to the print statements that we worked on earlier.